mitchellhenke/rokkincat-website/about.md

 By working with early stage startups, we honed our business skills; helping founders we worked with define their minimum viable product and then executing the development on that product.
-By building our own business, and constantly starting up new ones, we immerse ourselves in the kinds of business problems our clients are dealing with so we know first hand if and how technology can help solve them.
+By building our own business &mdash; and constantly starting up new ones &mdash; we immerse ourselves in the kinds of business problems our clients are dealing with so we know first hand if and how technology can help solve them.
 We haven't hired any growth hackers, or business development experts, or account managers, because we believe